 Michelle Byerly, Director of Programs for The Nonprofit Partnership, has been working in the non-profit sector for over 14 years.
 Her experience began as a Social Sciences undergraduate student at UC Irvine, where she started her career with the YMCA of Orange County.
 She has served in various roles in her career, providing direction and supervision in the areas of social services, education, fundraising and recreation.
 From these experiences she grew to have a passion for working in collaboration with the nonprofit community.
 She continued her education at CSUF and received a Master’s in Public Administration.
 Michelle has joined TNP to use her talents in the nonprofit sector to build the capacity of nonprofits so they can make positive change in their communities.

 email@example.com | 562.888.6530 ext.
 103

-Esther Mealy is dedicated to supporting a thriving nonprofit community through project management and innovative workflow solutions.
-Her background includes volunteer management and civic engagement at CalPIRG, and project coordination, writing and editing for cross-sector regional advocates Breakthrough Communities.
+Esther Mealy is passionate about technology and smart systems as key for building nonprofit capacity.
+She is currently studying with the cohort of Annenberg AlchemyTech, and working towards receiving her NTEN Nonprofit Technology Certificate.
+Her background includes volunteer management and civic engagement at CalPIRG, as well as project coordination, writing and editing for cross-sector regional advocates Breakthrough Communities.
 She has a B.A. in Anthropology from UC Irvine with a focus in Gender Studies.